 Many famous personalities like Winston Churchill, Ludwig Beethoveen, Benjamin Franklin, George Washington, Henry Ford, Thomas Jefferson, Adeyemo Alakija and Herbert Macaulay were Masons.
 Some modern political and religious leaders are also involved.
 King George VI, Queen’s Elizabeth’s father was a Mason.
 Prince Edward, the Duke of Kent (the Queen’s cousin), is also a Grand Master Mason.
 Over 16 US presidents and 20 vice presidents were Masons.

 Why do many join Masonry?
 First, people are attracted by the sense of belonging to a brotherhood – particularly one through which they can attain political and economic connections.
-Second, many are attracted by the secret nature of Masonry – learning secret symbolism and esoteric knowledge – which seem to place them on a higher pedestal.
+Second, many are attracted by the secret nature of Masonry – learning secret symbolism and esoteric knowledge – which seems to place them on a higher pedestal.

 Third, Masonry has an outward appearance of being a humanitarian group.
 Masons fund education, medical care, build homes for the aged and hospitals for the sick.
 Masonry also appears to be a system of moral instruction.
 This is why many Masons also attend different Christian denominations.

 As a report showed, of the 3.5 million Masons in the U.S., 1.3 million are Southern Baptists.
-Fourteen percent of Southern Baptist pastors and 18 percent of deacons are Masons (Calvary Contender, Jun.
-1, 1993).
+Fourteen per cent of Southern Baptist pastors and 18 per cent of deacons are Masons.
 In 2001, when a move was made to excommunicate Masons from an Anglican church in Australia, it erupted into a serious controversy as members claimed Masonry was just a fine Christian organization.
 Many “Christian Masons” resort to this same peroration.
-But such gnomic claims cannot stand up to scrutiny.
+But their claim doesn’t stand up to scrutiny.

 Let us first look at the structure of Masonry.
 The entry level, termed the Blue Lodge (blue is the symbol of Masonry) has 3 degrees: The Entered Apprentice, the Fellow Craft and the Master Mason.
 After these 3 stages, a Mason can proceed to the higher degrees either in the Scottish rite or the York rite.
 There is also the Irish rite in Nigeria.